 - If you see the same unexpected behavior on the dashboard and the frontend, this probably means that there’s an index configuration issue.

 If you see differences between your frontend and the dashboard, check the record’s values for the two visibility attributes (visibility_search and visibility_catalog).
 If they’re set to 0, they won’t appear on related pages on the frontend.

 If all your images suddenly disappear from the frontend, you’ve probably cleared Magento’s image cache (held in the pub/media/catalog/product/cache directory).
 Algolia’s extension uses Magento’s image cache for product images.
 To fix this, reindex your products.

 Use your favorite browser to help you

-Checking the source code
+Check the source code

-Using the console
+Use the console

-Investigating the autocomplete HTML code
+Investigate the autocomplete HTML code

 To investigate the HTML code of the autocomplete menu with your browser’s developer tools, first activate debug mode in Stores > Algolia Search > Autocomplete Menu > Enable autocomplete menu’s debug mode.
 If you do this, the dropdown won’t disappear when you click outside the menu, which means you can take a closer look at the HTML generated by the extension.